 - To display the copyrighted work publicly, in the case of literary, musical, dramatic, and choreographic works, pantomimes, and pictorial, graphic, or sculptural works, including the individual images of a motion picture or other audiovisual work; and

 - In the case of sound recordings, to perform the work publicly by means of a digital audio transmission.

 The purpose of copyright law is to provide economic incentive for authors to create new works.
 Exercising any of the copyright owners exclusive rights without permission may be copyright infringement.
 Rather than focus on the restrictions of copyright law, we need to learn how to use copyrighted works safely.
 This is where Fair Use comes in to play.

 - Life of the author plus 70 years.

 - For corporate authors, 95 years from publication or 120 years from creation whichever is shorter.

 You may question whether or not the material you want to use is still under copyright protection, or in the public domain.
-Review these public domain charts or digital slide rule for published and unpublished copyright expiration dates.
+Review these public domain charts for published and unpublished copyright expiration dates.
 In general: